 Commander Natalie Cortez was born and raised in Southern California.
 She joined the Los Angeles Police Department in November 1993.
-Captain Cortez has worked a variety of divisions as a Police Officer which included Newton Division, Southeast Division, Southwest Division, Personnel Division and Legal Affairs Division.
+Commander Cortez has worked a variety of divisions as a Police Officer which included Newton Division, Southeast Division, Southwest Division, Personnel Division and Legal Affairs Division.

 In October 2000, Cortez promoted to the rank of Sergeant and was assigned Foothill Division as a Field Supervisor.
 After Foothill Division, she was assigned to Audit Division.
 In November 2002, she was upgraded to Sergeant II at Internal Affairs Division, where she worked as an Investigator.
 She later became the Aide to the Commanding Officer of Internal Affairs Group.
 After her tour at Internal Affairs, Cortez transferred to Employee Relations Group.